 Writing a paper requires a lot of hard work and a great deal of time.
 Our guidelines aim to make authors' submissions as easy as possible.
-In fact, we only ask authors to submit their papers in Microsoft Word format (please do not submit PDF files) and to not include personal information identifying the authors.
+In fact, we only ask authors to submit their papers in Microsoft Word format (please do not submit PDF files) and not to include personal information identifying the authors.
 We do suggest though that authors use Times New Roman, 12pt font with single or 1 ½ paragraph spaces.
 Headings (up to 3 levels) should be clearly marked and numbered.
-Also, if there tables and diagrams included, these should be placed within the body of the paper near the text that refers to them.
+Also, if there are tables and diagrams included, these should be placed within the body of the paper near the text that refers to them.
 These suggestions will allow for easier reading of the papers by the editors and the reviewers.
-Papers should be between 6000-8000 words in length.
-Papers under 4000 words will not be typically considered.

-Citation should follow the American Psychological Association (APA) 5th edition style.
-For more informaton please visit: http://www.apastyle.org.
+Citation Style: Citations should follow the American Psychological Association (APA) 5th edition style.
+For more information please visit: http://www.apastyle.org.

 Hard copies of the journal can be provided upon request.
 These are colour copies, professionally printed and finished.
 Hard copies incur a fee.
 To order a hard copy of an article or an issue please email the production editor with your request.

 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.